Saltmarble (SML) Hits Self Reported Market Cap of $132.94 Million

 Saltmarble Token Profile

-Saltmarble’s launch date was June 1st, 2022.
+Saltmarble launched on June 1st, 2022.
 Saltmarble’s total supply is 2,000,000,000 tokens and its circulating supply is 97,200,000 tokens.
+The official website for Saltmarble is ggdgame.saltmarble.io.
 The official message board for Saltmarble is medium.com/@saltmarble.
-Saltmarble’s official website is ggdgame.saltmarble.io.
 Saltmarble’s official Twitter account is @saltmarble.

-It is usually not possible to buy alternative cryptocurrencies such as Saltmarble directly using U.S. dollars.
-Investors seeking to acquire Saltmarble should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Saltmarble using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Saltmarble directly using US dollars.
+Investors seeking to trade Saltmarble should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Saltmarble using one of the exchanges listed above.

 Receive News & Updates for Saltmarble Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Saltmarble and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.